Botanical Information

 Medicinal Uses

-- Traditionally used for colic, digestive cramping, and nervous tension.
+- Traditionally used for migraines and mild hypotension.

 Preparation and Dosage

-- 1 tsp of dried bark per cup of hot water.
+- 1 tsp of dried leaves per cup of hot water.

 Tincture: